-Solid waste is inextricably linked to urbanization and economic development, and globally the pace of urbanization is increasing.
-As countries urbanize, and standards of living increase, consumption of goods and services increases, leading to more waste being generated.
-According to the World Bank Report “What a Waste,” almost 1.3 billion tons of municipal solid waste are generated globally every year.
-By 2025, this number is likely to double.
+Solid waste is inextricably linked to urbanization and economic development.
+As countries urbanize and standards of living rise, consumption of goods and services increases, leading to higher generation of waste.
+In 2016, the worlds’ cities generated 2.01 billion tons of solid waste, amounting to a footprint of 0.74 kilograms per person per day.
+By 2050, this number is projected to climb to 3.4 billion.

-Poorly managed waste has an enormous impact on people’s health, the environment, and national economies.
-Improperly managed waste often results in higher costs for governments, contributes to climate change in the form of greenhouse-gas emissions, and has serious short- and long-term health impacts.
+Poorly managed waste has an enormous impact on people’s well-being, the environment, and national economies that often results in higher costs for governments, contributes to climate change in the form of greenhouse gas emissions, and has serious short- and long-term health consequences.

-The public and private sector together will need to assume much more responsibility for waste generation and disposal, specifically for product design and waste separation.
+Together, the public and private sectors will need to assume much more responsibility for waste generation and disposal, specifically for product design and waste separation.
 Formalizing these responsibilities through well-structured PPPs can result in significant improvements in efficiency and quality of solid waste management.